SpectrixDev/discord-phone-call-bot-IFTTT/README.md

 After filling in the information and saving, running the bot should work!

-Please star the repo, or even join my [Discord server](https://discord.gg/SuN49rm/) ;)
+> Please star the repo, or even join my [Discord server](https://discord.gg/SuN49rm/) ;)

-If you have any problems open an issue or join the server and I'll gladly help
+If you have any problems open an issue or join the server and I'll gladly help!